 That’s it!
 There’s nothing more to it.
 Now just do that for a half an hour a day for a year.
 Just kidding.
 Do at least five minutes a day if you want to begin to see some results.
 Some people find guided meditation to really help, in which case you can try out the Simple Habit app.
 (Both Michael Taft and Jessica Graham are featured teachers on the app.)

-If you want to get into the details of posture (which some people do), the essence is to sit with your spine straight.
+If you want to get into the details of posture (which some people do), the essence is to sit in a comfortable, relaxed position with your spine upright.

 This is literally all you need to do.
 There is, however, a heck of a lot more you can do, if you want to.
 Mindfulness practice doesn’t have to mean focusing on breathing sensations.
 You can pay attention to other sensations in your body, which becomes quite interesting.
 If you want to go even further, you can learn to be mindful of your thoughts, emotions, and even the world all around you.
 In the “deep end” practices of mindfulness, you learn to deconstruct the sense of being a self, which has a lot of extremely positive benefits, but which takes a lot of time.